 The nagamaki is a type of sword developed from the Odachi but has the reach of a polearm too.
 It offers versatile combat techniques, and has the cutting power and technique of a sword with the reach of a longer weapon/polearm.

-The nagamaki ("long wrapping") is a sword with a blade length similar to a katana or considerably longer, our nagamaki has a 43 inch blade, and with a very long tsuka {handle} sometimes equal in length to the blade that is wrapped in cord or leather.
-Ours is wrapped in leather as is the saya, then over decorated in a pattern.
-It was used for powerful sweeping and slicing strokes, particularly effective for infantry against cavalry.
+The tsuka {handle} sometimes equal in length to the blade that is wrapped in cord or leather.
+Ours is wrapped in leather, the saya is decorated in a blowing wind pattern.
+This incredible sword was used for powerful sweeping and slicing strokes, particularly effective for infantry against cavalry.

 *The Tokugawa shogunate did not issue a single, specific edict exclusively to reduce sword lengths but rather, in 1603, shortly after establishing the Tokugawa Shogunate, they enacted strict regulations that mandated all swords—including the massive no-dachi (field swords) and nagamaki, —be restricted to a specific, shorter length.